Key Takeaways

 It is also possible to access the LPA search tool here.

-Where they are needed, planning permission applications can generally be done online – often through the Planning Portal, but sometimes via the website of the local planning authority.
+Where they are needed, planning permission applications for decking can generally be done online – often through the Planning Portal, but sometimes via the website of the local planning authority.

 You will need to submit: